 MORE>> Learn How to Write an Identity Poem

 Why should I write Blackout Poems?

 As with all creative endeavours, blackout poetry offers you the chance to free your mind and keep your artistic mind sharp.
 However, this form in particular gives you further opportunity to really explore a new process of writing, one which favours both original thought and editing skills.
 Being bound to a source text is a fresh, interesting development for the poet, whose job is to work within a framework to create something new.

 Blackout poetry is often prescribed to those suffering from writer’s block, with the conception that the poem will be easier to create with the words already there.
+To enhance your experience, begin your writing process with a spiritual cleanse.
 Many enjoy blackout poetry as a short, fun exercise, however, for the serious-minded, it can be just as challenging as starting with a blank slate.

 If you are at all intrigued by the notion of metamorphosis, consider your newspaper the cocoon and a blackout poem the new fully-formed being.
 Each decision you make informs a brilliant transformation, resulting in the birth of something similar but wholly disparate.
 It’s a real chance to test your creative skills, while just so happening to be extremely fun, too.

 Traditional verse begins with an empty page, thus it is often thought of as fundamentally more creative than blackout poetry, the practice of removing words and phrases from an existing work.
 As a consequence of this fallacy, many employ the wrong methods when trying to create a powerful, effective blackout poem.
 By first acknowledging that both art forms require equal measures of creativity, writers can begin to think differently about their blackouts.
 Here are some suggestions on how to write blackout poetry: